 If a student has a payment contract, then the final payment must be received in the office one week prior to the final competency exam date.
 There is a \$50 late fee assessed to all accounts after the due date.
 Any student with a positive balance upon completion of the course will not be allowed to receive their certificate or sit for their final written competency exam until all the tuition and fees have been received, not to exceed 9 months from the date of graduation.
+Students who have an outstanding balance will not be allowed to sit for state licensure.
 Personal checks are not accepted for the final payment.
 Final payment can be made with Visa/MC/Discover, money order or cash.